nrwl/nx/docs/node/guides/configuration.md

 **Target Name**

 The name of the target `test` means that you can invoke it as follows: `nx test mylib` or `nx run mylib:test`.
 The name isn't significant in any other way.
-If you rename it to, for example, `mytest`, you will be able to run as follows: `nx mytest mylib` or `nx run mylib:mytest`.
+If you rename it to, for example, `mytest`, you run as follows: `nx mytest mylib` or `nx run mylib:mytest`.

 **Executor**